Megan (album)

-Megan is the third studio album by American rapper-songwriter Megan Thee Stallion.
+Megan is the third studio album by American rapper Megan Thee Stallion.
 It was released through Hot Girl Productions and Warner Music Group on June 28, 2024.
 It is Megan's first album to be released under her independent label Hot Girl Productions after her departure from former labels 300 Entertainment and 1501 Certified Entertainment.

-Megan received generally favorable reviews from music critics, with praise towards the newfound creative freedom on display, although some found it to be uneven.
+Conceptually, Megan follows a snake-based theme and motif through the titles of the singles and the promotional material.
+The album received generally favorable reviews from music critics, with praise towards the newfound creative freedom on display, although some found it to be uneven.
 The album was supported by four singles: "Cobra", "Hiss", "Boa", and "Mamushi".
 "Hiss" became Megan's first solo number-one on the US Billboard Hot 100 and the Billboard Global 200, while all singles peaked within the top 40 in the United States.

 Commercially, Megan debuted at number three on the US Billboard 200 with 64,000 album-equivalent units earned, and became the rapper's fifth top-ten project on the chart.
 To promote the album, Megan embarked on the Hot Girl Summer Tour, her first headlining concert tour.
 The album's deluxe edition, titled Megan: Act II, was released on October 25, 2024.

 Background and content

-On October 19, 2023, 1501 Certified Entertainment revealed that the company and Megan Thee Stallion have mutually parted ways with each other.
+On October 19, 2023, 1501 Certified Entertainment revealed that Megan Thee Stallion had settled the lawsuit with the company, and that they "amicably decided to part ways".
 Shortly after, Megan clarified on an Instagram livestream, stating that her album would be self-funded and "the budget is coming from me".

-Conceptually, the album follows a snake-based theme and motif through the titles of the singles and the promotional material.
-For the song "Otaku Hot Girl" which pays homage to several anime series she enjoys, she managed to clear some legal paperwork with MAPPA regarding permission pertaining to use of Jujutsu Kaisen characters among those referenced days before the album release.
+She teased the first post-departure project via three Instagram posts on October 12, which were collectively captioned "Let's begin".
+Each post featured one image that, when combined, read "Act One".
 On October 23, Megan posted on her social media a teaser of her upcoming album stating "Just as a snake sheds it skin, we must shed our past, over and over again" under her independent music and entertainment company Hot Girl Productions.
 On February 2, 2024, Megan signed a distribution deal with Warner Music Group which would allow her the creative control of an independent artist, but with access to the company's resources.

 The track "Paper Together" features Houston rap duo UGK, including a previously unreleased posthumous verse from Pimp C. Megan, a longtime fan of Pimp C, described the opportunity for the collaboration as "iconic" and "legendary".
+For the song "Otaku Hot Girl", which pays homage to several anime series she enjoys, she managed to clear some legal paperwork with MAPPA regarding permission pertaining to the use of Jujutsu Kaisen characters among those referenced days before the album release.